MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-develop-localization.md

 New countries will be available in quarterly cadences subject to the above mentioned lead time.

 ## Monetization
 As a partner developing a localization app, you are free to decide how monetization of your apps should work.
 Localization apps are considered like any other apps and the market is open any partner and apps in a given country.
 It is up to you to build a monetization mechanism for your app - as well as mechanisms to control who uses your app.
-Please see this [whitepaper](https://mbspartner.microsoft.com/secure/coursematerials/D365/Standalone/Dynamics_365_Business_Central_App_Monetization_Demo_Guide.pdf) on app monetization to learn more.
+Please see [this whitepaper](https://mbspartner.microsoft.com/secure/coursematerials/D365/Standalone/Dynamics_365_Business_Central_App_Monetization_Demo_Guide.pdf) on app monetization to learn more.

 ## Submitting your localization app idea to AppSource
 Apart from the regular app details you fill out when [submitting your app idea](https://go.microsoft.com/fwlink/?linkid=869733) there are a few things to emphasize in the app idea submission process for localization apps.
 Remember to be explicit about:
  * Country/countries of usage
- * Language(s) included in app
+ * Language(s) included in the app
  * Describe and categorize each local regulatory feature included in your localization app
  * (Optionally) Mark features to be considered part of the global version